DarkShadow-hash/darkshadow-hash.github.io/README.md

 ### Context: What is the problem and why does it matter?

 Our project aims to generate synthetic datasets specifically for the insurance field.
-To understand the positive impact synthetic data can have on the world, let’s have a look at a concrete example: Using Synthetic Data to Revolutionize Wheelchair Insurance
+To understand the positive impact synthetic data can have on the world, let’s have a look at a concrete example: Using Synthetic Data to Revolutionize Insurance for wheelchairs presents a unique challenge.
-Insurance for wheelchairs presents a unique challenge.

 Wheelchairs are costly, and the relatively small number of people requiring them makes it difficult for insurers to gather enough data to accurately estimate the frequency of claims or the associated costs.
 This lack of reliable data often results in insurers overestimating the risk and doubling premiums to cover uncertainties, making insurance prohibitively expensive for those who need it most.

 To address this, we propose using synthetic data generation to simulate realistic scenarios.
 By creating artificial datasets that include information about individuals, accidents, health outcomes, and related costs, we can provide insurers with a comprehensive dataset to analyze.
 These datasets would include synthetic "people" experiencing various health outcomes, accidents, recoveries, and other events that insurance policies would cover.
 The goal is to provide a risk model based on simulated trends that closely mirror real-world behavior.
 With this approach, insurers can define fair and accurate pricing for wheelchair insurance, making it more accessible while maintaining profitability.